-The department contacts incoming students to determine module choices and to distribute preparatory reading lists.
+The department contacts incoming students during the summer to determine module choices and to distribute preparatory reading lists.
 Incoming students will also be provided with information regarding accommodation, enrolment and other practical matters.

 The MA programme consists of 180 credits of coursework and original research.
 Students take 45 credits of compulsory modules (see below), 75 credits of option modules, and complete a 60-credit dissertation.
 Full-time students register for 60 credits per semester and complete their dissertations in the summer; part-time students register for 30 credits per semester over two years and complete their dissertations over the summer of their second year of enrolment.
 Two of the compulsory modules (30 credits) are in Semester A, and the final compulsory module (15 credits) is in Semester B. Option modules offered vary from year to year (see below for an indicative list).